 RXBar. vs JERF Bar

 The Jerf Bar is a whole food nutrition bar I previously reviewed.
-What's better, the RXBar of JERF Bar?
+What's better, the RXBar or JERF Bar?
 Here is a side-by-side breakdown of each bar to help you compare.

-See the JERF Bar review for a more info on that product.
+See the JERF Bar review for more info on that product. (update: The JERF Bar appears to no longer be manufactured)

 |RX Bar (1 bar / 52 g).
 Chocolate Sea Salt||JERF Bar (1 bar / 50 g) Chocolate Coconut|